 Humphreys in the USA in c.1816 produced some unusual courts for the time with what looks like an engraved outline rather than a wood-block one.

 Has anyone seen anything like the pack illustrated below?
 It has an anonymous Old Frizzle and is a very poorly executed copy of a Creswick pack (Type IV).
-The suit signs of the pip cards are not the same as those on the courts, but this happens in better productions such as those of Goodall.
+The suit signs of the pip cards, which are printed, are not the same as those on the courts, which are stencilled, but this happens in better productions such as those of Goodall.
 The courts look as though they are hand-drawn, but are not; I suspect some kind of early printing process based on letterpress.

 The late Laurence Alt used to say that the unassigned Frizzles were allocated to Woolley & Sabine, but this is only part of the story.
 I have a Creswick pack with an anonymous Old Frizzle; it has courts from the same set of blocks as in another named Creswick pack.
 Later on still Whittaker, and maybe other makers, had anonymous Old Frizzles and export aces.
 As a guess, I would say it's from the last throes of Creswick (1840s), but in fact it could be by almost any one of the small makers of the 1840s & 50s.
 Has anyone any other ideas?